 - Lone Wolf Alpha Hang On II Treestand – 14 lbs

 In some cases, sacrificing functionality for weight isn’t necessarily the best idea.
-The X-Stand Ground Seat seems intrinsically flawed, but the M7 Microlite does a good job nonetheless.
+The X-Stand Ground Seat seems intrinsically flawed, but the M7 Microlite does a good enough job.
 Read on to get an in-depth review on each tree stand.

 One of the tree stands is a climbing tree stand (the X-Stand X-1), but I decided to include it anyway due to its excellent weight (13 lbs).

 - Sharpshaft Content: the lightest climbing tree stands on the market

 What do I value in a lightweight hang on tree stand?

 Ease of transport (mobility)

 It goes without saying that if you’re going hunting you don’t have a lot of space, and weight comes at a premium.